Mount Kilimanjaro seen from a distance with animals in foreground

 Don't underestimate how tough Kilimanjaro is.
 Too many people do, and don't make it to the top!

 Depending on your current fitness, we suggest that you start your physical training at least two or three months prior to the climb.
-Please read How should I train for Kilimanjaro? to learn more.
+Please read What is the best training for Kilimanjaro? to learn more.

 Remember, the fitter you are, the more enjoyable the whole experience will be for you.